Wiradjuri Honour Wall

 Located within Marie Bashir Park in the centre of town, the Wiradjuri Honour Wall stands to honour the people of the Narrungdera Clan who have passed, and the Wiradjuri people of Narrandera Shire.

-The aerial view of the wall is symbolic of a meeting place which has significant meaning in Aboriginal culture.
-The open-sided nature of the curved structure is designed to be welcoming with a raised platform to enable future events and presentations to occur at the site.
+The aerial view of the wall is symbolic of a meeting place, while the open-sided nature of the curved structure is designed to be welcoming, with space for presentations to occur at the site.
+The design was developed in consultation with Elders and the community.

 Actively welcomes people with access needs.